 How to Make Organic Bath Salts With Essential Oils

-Dead Sea salt is great for distributing essential oils throughout the bath when making organic bath salts.
-Use approximately 8-12 drop of essential oils per cup of salt, depending on the strength of the oil.
+Dead Sea salt is great for distributing essential oils throughout the bath when making organic bath salts with essential oils.
+Use approximately 8-12 drops of essential oils per cup of salt, depending on the strength of the oil.
 You may want to dd more or less, a few drops at a time, depending on your personal preference.
 In this blend, I added Epsom salts, baking soda, and dead sea salts then added essential oils throughout.

 Epsom salt is commonly used as a bath salt and has many benefits such as reducing the prune look of skin.
-Because the salt changes the osmotic balance of the bath water, it allows your skin to absorb more water.
-Magnesium sulphate, one of the main components in bath salts, has anti-inflammatory properties which help the body to stay healthy by avoiding cellular breakdown.
-Phophates, which are also found in bath salts, soften the skin and calluses, helping to exfoliate the skin and keep it smooth.
+Because the salt changes the osmotic balance of the bathwater, it allows your skin to absorb more water.
+Magnesium sulfate, one of the main components in bath salts, has anti-inflammatory properties which help the body to stay healthy by avoiding a cellular breakdown.
+Phosphates, which are also found in bath salts, soften the skin and calluses, helping to exfoliate the skin and keep it smooth.